heig-vd-amt2018/wp1/TESTING_FUNCTIONAL.md

 - change for valid password
 - try reaching applications page

-*assertion : first page after login is profile page* *assertion : page stays profile while password not set* *assertion : danger message "Password can't be empty." shown when trying to set with empty string* *assertion : success message "Profile has been successfully updated." shown when setting with valid string* *assertion : user is on apps page after clicking "Applications" (and password)*<br><br>
+*assertion : first page after login is profile page*<br>
+*assertion : page stays profile while password not set*<br>
+*assertion : danger message "Password can't be empty." shown when trying to set with empty string*<br>
+*assertion : success message "Profile has been successfully updated." shown when setting with valid string*<br>
+*assertion : user is on apps page after clicking "Applications" (and password)*<br><br>